nachocaru/xaprb.com/content/blog/2006-01-02-tables-and-data-part-1.md

   </tr>
 </table>

-I can think of many other variations, but [I&#8217;ll invent them when I need them][3].
+I can think of many other variations, but [I'll invent them when I need them][3].
 The sample row now looks like this:

 <pre>&lt;tr&gt;
     &lt;td class="dt-datetime dst-date"&gt;2005-01-05&lt;/td&gt;
     &lt;td class="dt-number dst-currency dst-USD"&gt;-82.58&lt;/td&gt;
 &lt;/tr&gt;</pre>

-That&#8217;s as far as I&#8217;ll take it with plain CSS at this point &#8212; I&#8217;m happy with the markup.
+That's as far as I'll take it with plain CSS at this point &#8212; I'm happy with the markup.
 It is structural and semantic, but not presentational; the CSS will handle that later.

 ### Future possibilities

-I could push the limits a bit, but the techniques I&#8217;d have to use are either not widely supported or not part of current standards.
+I could push the limits a bit, but the techniques I'd have to use are either not widely supported or not part of current standards.
 However, some will very likely be widely implemented in the future, so they are interesting enough that I want to discuss and demonstrate the possibilities:

 *   Align cells along a string.
-No browser, as far as I know, currently supports this &#8212; and that&#8217;s understandable because it would be really hard and the spec has some problems &#8212; but the CSS 2.1 spec says you could theoretically [line numbers up along the decimal point][4].
-In my opinion, this won&#8217;t happen in the forseeable future, so I&#8217;ll just mention it in passing and forget about it.
+No browser, as far as I know, currently supports this &#8212; and that's understandable because it would be really hard and the spec has some problems &#8212; but the CSS 2.1 spec says you could theoretically [line numbers up along the decimal point][4].
+In my opinion, this won't happen in the forseeable future, so I'll just mention it in passing and forget about it.
 *   Use the `:before` pseudo-element to add the currency sign before currency values, according to the currency type.
-This won&#8217;t work in IE.
+This won't work in IE.
 *   Change the formatting based on the value itself.
 With some limitations, this works well.
 For example, add parentheses around negative numbers.
-This requires matching some part of the data in the stylesheet, which isn&#8217;t currently possible.
+This requires matching some part of the data in the stylesheet, which isn't currently possible.
 There is a workaround though, which will be very useful for other purposes too: use the `abbr` attribute to hold a copy of the value.
 Then the CSS can match the attribute value.
 CSS 2.1 allows only very limited matching (see [section 5.8.1][5]), but CSS3 will probably allow more options (see [section 6.3][6]), most importantly the substring matching selectors.
-For example, it would be possible to style numeric data beginning with &#8220;-&#8221; differently &#8212; perhaps making it red, perhaps using `before:` and `after` to add parentheses.
-Currency values that don&#8217;t end in a decimal place and exactly two zeros could be fixed up.
+For example, it would be possible to style numeric data beginning with "-" differently &#8212; perhaps making it red, perhaps using `before:` and `after` to add parentheses.
+Currency values that don't end in a decimal place and exactly two zeros could be fixed up.
 Even though the attribute matching is still pretty limited, it would allow a lot of flexibility &#8212; and you know how web programmers are.
 Some bright kid is sure to figure out ways to combine all sorts of technologies and make it sing and dance.
 *   If the application is not HTML, but is some other variant, such as XHTML or just XML, other technologies such as XSLT and XPath can do far more complex processing.

 These techniques could change the actual value the user sees, which brings up a related issue: am I lying about the data if I change the displayed value?
-In my opinion, no, I&#8217;m just showing the user one particular *view* of the data.
+In my opinion, no, I'm just showing the user one particular *view* of the data.
 The document contains the same data no matter what the browser displays.
 There are many views on a single bit of data, and making the view independent of the data is a good thing.
-There&#8217;s precedent for this practice even in HTML and CSS &#8212; `text-transform` is an obvious example.
-In other technologies, it&#8217;s taken for granted that the user never sees raw data, only views of it.
+There's precedent for this practice even in HTML and CSS &#8212; `text-transform` is an obvious example.
+In other technologies, it's taken for granted that the user never sees raw data, only views of it.
 Heck, even a browser is just one view of an HTML document!

-Even though many of these techniques aren&#8217;t well supported, some of them are.
+Even though many of these techniques aren't well supported, some of them are.
 Here is a [demo][7] so you can see all of the above &#8212; both supported and unsupported &#8212; in action.
 Let me know what you think!

 ### Upcoming work

-That&#8217;s all for now.
-In upcoming articles, several threads (JavaScript, date and number formatting, CSS, tables) are going to start converging, and I&#8217;ll introduce a lot more material.
-You&#8217;ll see how to add load-time processing to your tables, apply predefined and user-defined format strings by naming them in the CSS, get around the row/column multiple-hierarchy problem so you don&#8217;t have to specify the classes on every single row or cell separately, allow users to really choose their preferred view of the data, and maybe even more.
+That's all for now.
+In upcoming articles, several threads (JavaScript, date and number formatting, CSS, tables) are going to start converging, and I'll introduce a lot more material.
+You'll see how to add load-time processing to your tables, apply predefined and user-defined format strings by naming them in the CSS, get around the row/column multiple-hierarchy problem so you don't have to specify the classes on every single row or cell separately, allow users to really choose their preferred view of the data, and maybe even more.
 Stay tuned!

  [1]: http://www.w3.org/TR/html4/struct/global.html#adef-class
  [2]: http://www.w3.org/TR/html4/struct/global.html#h-7.5.2